 Master of Nonprofit and Civic Leadership Curriculum

-The Master of Nonprofit and Civic Leadership requires 30 hours of credit, typically taken in 10 courses.
-With the exception of the two capstone experience courses (MNCL 701 and 702), courses can be taken in any sequence by students officially admitted to the program.
+The Master in Nonprofit and Civic Leadership requires 30 hours of credit, typically taken in 10 courses.
+With the exception of the 2 capstone experience courses (MNCL 701 and 702), courses can be taken in any sequence by students officially admitted to the program.
 The required core courses account for 24 credit hours, and include some coursework shared with the MA in Communication program.
 Six additional credit hours that can be tailored to meet a student’s individual personal and professional goals will be selected in consultation with her/his advisor.
 Credit cannot be given for a course for which the student is not registered.
 Credit cannot be claimed more than once for the same course, with the exception of approved internship course credit.